-- 2.2.11.1 Departments shall take appropriate steps, including the implementation of appropriate encryption, user authentication, and virus protection measures, to mitigate security risks associated with allowing users to use remote access or mobile computing methods to access County information systems. - 2.2.11.2 Remote access privileges shall be granted to County workforce members only for legitimate business needs and with the specific approval of department management.

-- 2.2.11.3 All remote access implementations that utilize the County's trusted network environment and that have not been previously deployed within the County shall be submitted to and reviewed by OCIT Enterprise Privacy and Cybersecurity.
+- 2.2.11.1 Departments and/or contractors shall take appropriate steps, including the implementation of appropriate encryption, user authentication, and virus protection measures, to mitigate security risks associated with allowing users to use remote access or mobile computing methods to access County information systems. - 2.2.11.2 Remote access privileges shall be granted to County workforce and contractors only for legitimate business needs and with the specific approval of department management. - 2.2.11.3 All remote access implementations that utilize the County's trusted network environment and that have not been previously deployed within the County shall be submitted to and reviewed by the County.
 A memorandum of understanding (MOU) shall be utilized for this submittal and review process.
-This is required for any Suppliers utilizing remote access to conduct maintenance. - 2.2.11.4 Remote sessions shall be terminated after 15 minutes of inactivity requiring the user to authenticate again to access County resources. - 2.2.11.5 All remote access infrastructures shall include the capability to monitor and record a detailed audit trail of each remote access attempt. - 2.2.11.6 All users of County networks and computer systems are prohibited from connecting and/or activating unauthorized dial-up or broadband modems on workstations, laptops, or other computing devices that are simultaneously connected to any County network. - 2.2.11.7 Periodic assessments shall be performed to identify unauthorized remote connections.
-Results shall be used to address any vulnerabilities and prioritized according to criticality. - 2.2.11.8 Users granted remote access to County IT infrastructure shall follow all additional policies, guidelines and standards related to authentication and authorization as if they were connected locally.
-For example, this applies when mapping to shared network drives. - 2.2.11.9 Users attempting to use external remote access shall utilize a County-approved multi-factor authentication process. - 2.2.11.10 All remote access implementations that involve non-County infrastructures shall be reviewed and approved by both the department DISO and OCIT Enterprise Privacy and Cybersecurity.
-This approval shall be received prior to the start of such implementation.
-The approval shall be developed as a memorandum of understanding (MOU). - 2.2.11.11 Remote access privileges to County IT resources shall not be given to contractors, customers or vendors unless department management determines that these individuals or organizations have a legitimate business need for such access.
+This is required for any Suppliers utilizing remote access to conduct maintenance. - 2.2.11.4 Remote sessions shall be terminated after 15 minutes of inactivity requiring the user to authenticate again to access County resources, if applicable. - 2.2.11.5 All remote access infrastructure shall include the capability to monitor and record a detailed audit trail of each remote access attempt. - 2.2.11.6 All users of County networks and computer systems are prohibited from connecting and/or activating unauthorized dial-up or broadband modems on workstations, laptops, or other computing devices that are simultaneously connected to any County network. - 2.2.11.7 Periodic assessments shall be performed to identify unauthorized remote connections.
+Results shall be used to address any vulnerabilities and prioritized according to criticality. - 2.2.11.8Users granted remote access to County IT infrastructure shall follow all additional policies, guidelines and standards related to authentication and authorization as if they were connected locally.
+For example, this applies when mapping to shared network drives. - 2.2.11.9 Users attempting to use external remote access shall utilize a County-approved multi-factor authentication process. - 2.2.11.10 All remote access implementations that involve non-County infrastructure shall be reviewed and approved by both the department and County.
+This approval shall be received prior to the start of such implementation. - 2.2.11.11 Remote access privileges to County IT resources shall not be given to contractors and customers unless department management determines that these individuals or organizations have a legitimate business need for such access.
 If such access is granted, it shall be limited to those privileges and conditions required for the performance of the specified work.